-The National New Media Collection is a growing archive and we are actively looking to expand this area of the Collection.
-If you have an object that you think would be suitable for the Collection, find out how to donate an object to the Museum.
+The National New Media Collection is a growing archive.
+If you have an object you think might be suitable for the Collection, find out how to donate an object to the Museum.

-Take a look at the galleries below to see a selection of items from the Collection.
-We're only able to display a small portion of our Collections online - if you'd like to see more, book one of our Collection Tours or find out how you can Visit the Collections.
+We're only able to display a small portion of our Collections on this website – if you'd like to see more, book one of our Collection Tours or find out how you can Visit the Collections.

 Internet & Home Computing

 A collection of home computer systems, software and modems that record the many different devices we use to connect to the internet.

 National Videogame Archive

 A collection of hardware, original software, design documents, marketing material and fan-generated ephemera; the NVA documents and records the role videogames play within the national heritage.